canada-ca/Open_First_Whitepaper/en/1_Introduction.md

 # Introduction

-The objective of this whitepaper is to outline the drivers, benefits, risks, considerations, and governance taken into account when determining when and where to adopt [Open Standards](2_Open_Standards) and [use](3_Open_Source_Software_Use) as well as [contribute](4_Open_Source_Software_Contribute) to Open Source Software.
+The objective of this whitepaper is to outline the drivers, benefits, risks, considerations, and governance taken into account when determining when and where to adopt [Open Standards](2_Open_Standards.md) and [use](3_Open_Source_Software_Use.md) as well as [contribute](4_Open_Source_Software_Contribute.md) to Open Source Software.
 This whitepaper captures the Government of Canada's (GC) approach to move towards a more open environment which includes changes in how we work, purchase solutions, and provide information and services to Canadians.

 ## Strategic Environment

 ### Organizational Overview

-Openness and transparency are fundamental to ensuring Canadians’ trust in their government and in democracy overall.
+Openness and transparency are fundamental to ensuring Canadians’ trust in the4ir government and in democracy overall.
 Citizens expect their government to be open, transparent, and accountable.
 They also expect their government to deliver real, meaningful results, in a fair, efficient, and responsible manner.
 The Government of Canada’s commitment to openness is intended to foster greater transparency and accountability, and to help create a more cost-effective, efficient, and responsive government for all Canadians. ([Third Biennial Plan to the Open Government Partnership](https://open.canada.ca/en/content/third-biennial-plan-open-government-partnership))

 The Government of Canada is committed to raising the bar on openness and transparency.
 The ministerial mandate letters sent to each of the Cabinet Ministers reinforces expectations that all federal departments and agencies will do their part to ensure an open, honest government that is accountable to Canadians, lives up to the highest ethical standards, and advances Canadians' priorities with a renewed sense of collaboration.